 The semantics of SQLBrowseConnect() are slightly difficult in the context of the OOB.
 Normally, SQLBrowseConnect() provides an iterative method of discovering and enumerating the attributes and attribute values required to connect to a data source.
 Each call to SQLBrowseConnect() returns successive levels of attributes and attribute values.
-When all levels have been enumerated a connection to the data source is completed and a complete connect().
+When all levels have been enumerated a connection to the data source is completed and a complete connection string is returned by SQLBrowseConnect().